edigonzales/vagrant-ubuntu-16.04-qgis/README.md

 ## Create Box

-Create vagrant vm from `Vagrantfile`
+Create vagrant vm from `Vagrantfile`:

 ```
 vagrant up
 ```

-Make the Box as Small as possible
+Make the Box as small as possible:

 ```
 vagrant ssh